Cottages of Boone report another spill of untreated wastewater

-BOONE — A popular apartment complex for App State students is facing continued scrutiny from environmentalists after another spill of untreated wastewater just weeks after their last illegal wastewater discharge.
+BOONE — A popular apartment complex for App State students is facing continued scrutiny from environmentalists after another spill of untreated wastewater.
+The latest incident comes just weeks after their last wastewater discharge.

 To correct the problem, the report said that a new pump was installed, and a pump truck was called to empty and clean the water tank on Oct.
 2. Additionally, the electrical conduit on the wall of the damaged tank would be repaired as well.
 The report also stated that the maintenance crew treated water on the ground by pH adjustment as an additional remediation effort.